Birth Control Implant

-Just like any other birth control prevention mechanism, it releases hormones into your body to avoid pregnancy.
+Like most birth control methods, it releases hormones into your body to prevent pregnancy.

 The progesterone in the implant works by:

-- Making cervical mucus thicker in a woman which allows sperm from getting into the eggs
+- Making cervical mucus thicker in a woman, which prevents sperm from getting into the eggs

 What Are the Benefits?

-The benefits of using a birth control implant include convenience, safety and simplicity.
+The benefits of using a birth control implants are convenience, safety and simplicity.
 This is why it is a popular choice among women.

 Here are the reasons why women like the implant: